 .exe extension is optional.
 To run Tool commands, type them into the prompt and hit Enter.
 For example, to build the tutorial map for H1:

 The arguments then tell Tool what to do, and are documented per-game (e.g. H1 Tool).
 Programs and each argument are always separated by spaces.
 If a single argument contains spaces you need to wrap it with quotes:

-dir command to list files in the current working directory, and
+dir command to list files in the current directory, and

-cd to navigate to a different directory on the same drive.
-Drive letter can be switched by entering just
+cd <path> to navigate to a different one.
+The parent directory can be referred to using

 dir cd "C:\Program Files (x86)\Microsoft Games\Halo Custom Edition" cd tags cd ..\data